UralmashFox/CV_Project/README.md

 However, by Albert was done GAN, making comic-book style of pictures.
 Till now, it needs some debugging process, but already we have some good results.

 ## Results
+The code is there: [https://colab.research.google.com/drive/10a2mwlpcp9hURDLwGuWdUHrRVY88vnJO#scrollTo=Z3B6G3xFBbRm](https://colab.research.google.com/drive/10a2mwlpcp9hURDLwGuWdUHrRVY88vnJO#scrollTo=Z3B6G3xFBbRm)

-You can check our git: [https://github.com/UralmashFox/CV_Project](https://github.com/UralmashFox/CV_Project) there is "CV_project.ipynb" file.
+Also you can check our git: [https://github.com/UralmashFox/CV_Project](https://github.com/UralmashFox/CV_Project) there is "CV_project.ipynb" file.
 All you need is to open it (for example in collab), in the last cell input the desired text:
 ![](https://i.imgur.com/vwNFxII.png)